Tuxxy2/PYTPMV-NG/README.md

 # PYTPMV-NG

-PYTPMV-NG is a fork of PYTPMV, this ai slop repo adds flipping support, hopefuly things will get cleaned up
+PYTPMV-NG is a fork of PYTPMV, this ai slop repo adds flipping support, hopefuly things will get cleaned up later

 Python YTPMV-NG generator.
 Input a MIDI file and video clips, get a rendered YTPMV in video!